Banks True Currency: TRUST

 If achieved, such renewed public confidence in banks may fulfill its purported purpose by incentivizing the financial growth suggested.
-Therefore, the potential value added—inspiring balanced trust in banks—delivers quality by instilling tolerance for risks to assure “financial freedom.
+Therefore, the potential value-added—inspiring balanced trust in banks—delivers quality by instilling tolerance for risks to assure “financial freedom.
 The assurance of financial freedom delivers quality because perceived financial freedom plausibly encourages greater investment, and if so, sustained financial growth among “entire communities.”

 - Law of Diminishing Returns.
-However, this conclusion, if taken to its logical extreme, may neglect as an assumption the Law of Diminishing Marginal Returns by W. Edward Deming. [vii] The Law Diminishing Returns assumes a particular threshold of counter-productivity, whereby future yields progressively diminish—marginal returns—to gains smaller than original investment.
+However, this conclusion, if taken to its logical extreme, may neglect as an assumption the Law of Diminishing Marginal Returns by W. Edward Deming. [vii] The Law Diminishing Returns assumes a particular threshold of counter-productivity, whereby future yields progressively diminish—marginal returns—to gains smaller than the original investment.

 - Counterproductive Overconfidence—Risk of Diminished Quality.
 If true, the increased trust Richard Davis recommends here may actually stifle rather than promote continual growth of entire communities.
 This conclusion Davis even appears to assume in his discussion about the “financial crisis,” allegedly “eroding trust.” [viii]